championing the brave new world

 ‘The techniques employed here tonight are of some special interest!
 While the screen’s resolution is quite modest, and the refresh-rate positively slow, remarkable effects have been secured, one presumes, through algorithm compression-but I fear that is all a bit technical.’

 Making one wonder if the ultra-indie arts and tek community found living on the remains of the Golden Gate Bridge in post-earthquake apocalypse San Francisco symbolized indie film artists who were crafting their CGI enhanced celluloid film art in a Nineties that was itself an era that was acting as a bridge between celluloid film art and fully digital film art.
-And if the triumph of the accident and dismissal prone and implicitly Scarecrow linked ex-police officer and security guard Rydell over the implicitly Tin Man linked San Fran bigwig Lucius Warbaby that got Rydell back into the good books of the implicitly Glinda linked L.A. lawyer Karen Mendelsohn and proved his love for the abandoned and implicitly Dorothy linked Chevette Washington, in the end, symbolized the hope of Gibson that the equally accident and dismissal prone Landis would triumph over the disapproving bigwigs in the film art community like the San Fran based Lucas and get back in the good books of L.A. based Kennedy or Spielberg with a successful film that would prove his love of film art and win back audiences, in the end.
+And if the triumph of the accident and dismissal prone and implicitly Quentin Tarantino and Scarecrow linked ex-police officer and security guard, Stephen Berry Rydell, over the implicitly Tin Man linked San Fran bigwig, Lucius Warbaby, and the implicitly Cameron and Wicked Warlock of the West linked Cody Harwood that got Rydell back into the good books of the implicitly Bigelow and Glinda linked L.A. lawyer, Karen Mendelsohn, and proved his love for the abandoned and implicitly Dorothy and Cronenberg linked indie San Fran bike courier, Chevette Washington, in the end, symbolized the hope of Gibson that Lucas would triumph again with a new CGI enhanced film that would win back audiences and the approval of the L.A. based Kennedy, in the end.

+Curiously, Yamazaki referred to useless junk-gomi-in the novel as a ‘Thomasson’, which took its name from an American baseball player traded to Japan in 1982 who was inexplicably unable to perform as expected in the land of the Neon Chrysanthemum.
+Given the Kinsella cadence to Thomasson and Kinsella’s famous love of experiencing and writing about baseball, Gibson implicitly roasted Kinsella in the form of Thomasson in the novel, implicitly affirming that Kinsella had addressed Gibson in such allegorical short stories as ‘King Of The Street’ and ‘The Baseball Spur’.
 At any rate, Chevette Washington was not only boldly and confidentially realized in a way that implicitly affirmed that the confidence of Gibson in his creative abilities was still high, but noticeably a San Fran bike courier who safely transferred valuable data between corporations worried about hacking if they transmitted that data over the internet.
-This courier job evoked the biodigital courier service of Johnny in ‘Johnny Mnemonic’, making it fitting that Gibson should next write the screenplay for an expanded and reworked cinematic version of ‘Johnny Mnemonic’ that fused the original story with elements of Count Zero and Neuromancer and affirmed his long implicit support for CGI enhanced indie film art in the twilit, Ozian themed, CGI enhanced and allegorical Robert Longo film, JOHNNY MNEMONIC (1995).
+This courier job evoked the biodigital courier service of Johnny in ‘Johnny Mnemonic’, making it fitting that Gibson should next write the screenplay for an expanded and reworked cinematic version of ‘Johnny Mnemonic’ that fused the original story with elements of the Sprawl Trilogy and Virtual Light, openly affirmed his long implicit support for CGI enhanced indie film art and implicitly reaffirmed his support for Cronenberg and his film art again in the twilit, Ozian themed, CGI enhanced and allegorical Robert Longo film, JOHNNY MNEMONIC (1995).

 ‘Send it out!’